Mgrdich/nodejs_Shopping/README.md

 # nodejs_Shopping
-Branch of this project and its database is done by mysql
+Branch of this project and its database is done by monogdb